Amended in 2004

 WEL considers that the participation of women and girls in sport and physical activity is essential to their health, personal development and self esteem.

 WEL supports access for women, equal to that of men, to recreational facilities, coaching, sports education, competition, media coverage and funding.
 Equal opportunity and anti-discrimination legislation should be applied to the administration of all government funded and other sporting bodies.
 Elite sportswomen should be recognised for their skills and achievements and receive the same rewards and acclaim as their male counterparts.
-Government agencies responsible for awards and allocation of funding should ensure that discriminatory practices are stopped.
+Government agencies responsible for awards and funding should ensure that discriminatory practices are stopped.

 WEL acknowledges the diverse cultural needs of women with respect to sporting facilities.